Planning & Development Division

 - Boards & Commissions - Staffing the Landmark Commission, Planning Commission, Zoning Board of Adjustment, and various committees.
 Meeting agendas and staff reports are available on Agenda Center.

-Pre-development meetings take place every other Friday at 9:00, 10:00, and 11:00AM by appointment.
+At this time, pre-development meetings take place via conference call every other Wednesday at 9:00, 10:00, and 11:00AM.
 At the meeting, you will be provided general information regarding the City of Galveston’s development process, contact information, applicable codes, applications, and fees.
-The staff members present will review the project and provide preliminary comments.
-To schedule a meeting, please fill out the meeting request form and contact Karen White at (409) 797-3608 or email@example.com.
+To schedule a meeting, please send a meeting request form, business plan, and list of preliminary questions to Karen White at email@example.com.

 Use the map below to find out what a property is zoned.
 More information about each zoning district is available in the Article 3 Addendums and "Land Development Regulations" below.
 Click here to view a table of permitted land uses by zoning district.